benhensor/bc14_w3_recap-task-benhensor/README.md

 Follow the Design Thinking Process and UX/UI planning we've covered this week.
 Be sure to document (notes, screenshots, etc.) each stage of your planning in this repository before you build, including:

 - Create user personas and user stories - who will be using your app?
 What needs will this app fulfill?
-Add your user stories and personas to this repo.
+Add your user stories and personas to this repo.✅
 - Plan your design, and create your wireframes.
 Download or screenshot them from whatever tool you're using and add them to this repo.
 - Create a high-fidelity design which looks like the end-product you are hoping to build.
 Ensure you commit once you've completed your design process!